 - What else is happening besides the workshops?
 Participants rave about the chance to network with other volunteers as the best part of a volunteer conference.
 In addition to workshops and meals, each evening is an activity that will get you mixing and talking.
 There is is a little something for everyone at the conference.

 - What’s a Golden ticket & why do I want one?
 Participants earn golden tickets before and during the conference.
 Participants add their names to the tickets and drop them in the prize box.
 On Saturday evening, names are drawn, and winners select from a collection of prizes.
-Participants must be present to win Golden Ticket prizes, and a participant may win more than one.
 It’s great fun to earn tickets and get engaged with the conference and participants before you arrive at Rock Eagle.
 This year, we will offer Golden Ticket prizes to be awarded to those in our virtual conference as well as those who may not be present on Saturday evening.
 If you are a winner, and not present, you will have a gift sent to you.

 Other Things Inquiring Minds Want to Know